 Our pathways are created to reflect best practice for the conditions and symptoms that are most important for our users.
 We constantly monitor changes in well-reputed secondary evidence – systematic reviews, meta-analyses, and guidelines.
 Only articles in English are considered.
 Inclusion and exclusion criteria are applied to systematic reviews and meta-analyses retrieved from the searches to ensure that only high-quality information is selected.
 The AGREE instrument is employed to assess the quality of guidelines, and all clinical content is peer reviewed.
 Pathways are continually updated as the clinical evidence changes.

 Yes.
-Our team of clinical and editorial experts can work with your existing local guidelines to create referral guidance, referral templates and pathways tailored to your local priorities.
+Our team of clinical and editorial experts can work with your existing local guidelines to create pathways tailored to your local priorities.
 We will also train you and give you the tools to create, edit and share your own content.